-A left side stroke is a life-altering event, but you can optimize recovery by understanding the unique side effects that may occur.
-Although every stroke is different, there are known side effects that individuals are more likely to experience after a stroke on the left side of the brain.
+A left side stroke is a life-altering event, but you can optimize recovery by understanding the unique secondary effects that may occur.
+Although every stroke is different, there are known effects that individuals are more likely to experience after a stroke on the left side of the brain.

-A stroke occurs when the blood flow in the brain becomes blocked by either a clogged artery (ischemic stroke) or burst artery (hemorrhagic stroke).
-Brain cells that are deprived of oxygen-rich blood can suffer cell death, which is why a stroke is considered to be a medical emergency.
+A stroke takes place when blood flow in the brain becomes disrupted by either a blocked artery (ischemic stroke) or burst artery (hemorrhagic stroke).
+Brain cells that are deprived of oxygen-rich blood can suffer cell death, which is why a stroke is a medical emergency.
 Common stroke risk factors include high blood pressure, high cholesterol, obesity, and smoking.

 Aphasia: Difficulty with Language

 The language centers of the brain, specifically Broca’s area and Wernicke’s area, reside in the left hemisphere.
 Consequently, left side stroke survivors often experience language impairments, like aphasia.
 Aphasia refers to the inability to process or produce language, meaning it can affect speech interpretation as well as speech production.
 This dramatically affects a survivor’s ability to communicate and can be incredibly frustrating.

 There are many different types of aphasia and it’s important to work with a specialist called a speech-language pathologist for an accurate diagnosis and treatment plan.
 Not all language impairments fall under aphasia, though.
 There’s also a side effect called apraxia of speech, which we will discuss next.